uidaholib/main-web-redesign_draft/content/covid19/access.md

 Even if you're not on campus, we can still help you get electronic access to materials the library doesn't own via [Interlibrary Loan (ILL)](https://www.lib.uidaho.edu/services/ill/).

 Never used ILL before?
 You will need to [create a unique account](https://uidaho.illiad.oclc.org/illiad/FirstTime.html) before you can place your requests.
-Please keep in mind that ILL is limited to UI students, staff, and faculty.
+Please keep in mind that ILL is limited to U of I students, staff, and faculty.

 ### Off-Campus Access